All Products

 What to do next

-After familiarizing yourself with data synchronization in this tutorial, you can move on to the next one.
-The following tutorial will teach you how to compute and analyze the synchronized data.
+After you understand how to synchronize data based on this tutorial, you can proceed to the next tutorial.
+In the next tutorial, you will learn how to compute and analyze the synchronized data.
 For more information, see Process data.